View Our E-Edition

 TMZ has obtained footage of what appears to be surveillance video from inside the Fort Lauderdale-Hollywood International Airport baggage claim showing a shooter opening fire. more ...

-By Rev. Jesse Jackson of Rainbow Coalition (TriceEdneyWire.com) - The final days of the Obama presidency are upon us.
-His popularity is rising with the economy, and with the increasingly stark contrasts to his successor.
-It is worth being clear about the legacy that he leaves behind.
-Obama came to office faci more ...
+BY CASH MICHAELS OF THE WILMINGTON JOURNAL As we head toward the inauguration of our nation’s 45th president, despite the troubling questions that surround him, there are those who question that despite our many, many doubts about him and his “vision” for America, shouldn’t we all just put all of that more ...

-OUR VOICE, GUEST EDITORIAL, Prayers for the work ahead for our children
+OUR VOICE, GUEST EDITORIAL, Moral courage: standing up for what is right

-BY MARIAN WRIGHT EDELMAN OF CHILDREN'S DEFENSE FUND This has been a trying year for so many children in America — confused, consumed by and afraid of the intolerance, hatred and anger of adults.
-How do we keep the promises we have made to our children?
-How do we make a better America that values each and ever more ...
+Human progress is neither automatic nor inevitable.
+Even a superficial look at history reveals that no social advance rolls in on the wheels of inevitability.
+Every step towards the goal of justice requires sacrifice, suffering, and struggle . . .
+This is no time for apathy or complacency.
+This more ...